numbbo/coco/docs/bbob-constr-lin/functions/source/index.rst

   using the identifier of the constrained function, |i|, and the instance number, |j|, in the seed formula.
 However, using only these values for generating these vectors would result on identical gradients as the same seed would be used in the building process.
-By using also their identifiers, 1 and 2, we can generate different gradients.
+By using also their identifiers, 1 and 2, we can generate different gradients, and, therefore, different constraints.

   As previously mentioned, translations and shiftings of linear constraints result on different linear constraints.
 Therefore, different instances of a constraint in the ``bbob-constr-lin`` test suite are equivalent to different constraints.

 *problem*
   We talk about a *problem*, |coco_problem_t|_, as a specific *constrained function instance*